ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ```

 ## Deploying Ballerina Programs and Services
+Deploying a Ballerina program or service is the process of creating assets that ready the program and services(s) for activation in another runtime, such as Docker Engine, Moby, Kubernetes, or Cloud Foundry.
+The Ballerina compiler is able to generate the necessary artifacts for different deployment annotations based upon annotations that decorate the source code, which provide compiler instructions for artifact generation.

+### How Deployment Works
 Ballerina has builder extensions that run after the compilation phase.
 These extensions analyze code to generate deployment artifacts and utilities to make deployment of your apps and services easier.

 When you start building a project, the system starts parsing.
 This is followed by dependency analysis, compilation, and a phase at which deployment artifact generation can take place.